node-libraries/storybook-addon-vite-mock/README.md

 ## usage

 Added 'storybook-addon-vite-mock' to Storybook addons.
-Only works if Webpack is used in the Builder.
+Only works if Vite is used in the Builder.

 - Sample code
   https://github.com/SoraKumo001/storybook-addon-vite-mock-test